hi-manshu/Pluck/README.md

         // List of PluckImage when selecting from Gallery
     }, onPhotoClicked = {
         // Bitmap when using Camera
+    })
 }
-    )
-}
 ```

 ### Drop a ⭐ to keep me motivated to keep working on Open-Source.
-Updates coming Soo!
+Updates coming Soon!